aimclub/GEFEST/docs/tutorials/sample.rst

                     is_closed=is_closed)
     task_setup = Setup(domain=domain)

-Here is the preparation of the SWAN model
+6. **Preparation of the SWAN model**

-You need to set path to folder with swan.exe file
-Our SWAN interface uses this path, domain grid, GEFEST domain and coordinates of targets
+*You need to set path to folder with swan.exe file\n Our SWAN interface uses this path, domain grid, GEFEST domain and coordinates of targets*

 .. code-block:: python